openshift-cloud-functions/Documentation/README.md

 #### Knative build

-1. Use the following command in the terminal to create the `knative-build` project and namespace.
+1. In the terminal, use the following command to create the `knative-build` project and namespace.

    `oc new-project knative-build`

+2. Ensure that you are in the `knative-build` namespace.

+   `oc project knative-build`

+3. Update the Security Context Constraints (SCC) by adding the required service account to the `anyuid` and `privileged` SCCs in the `knative-build` namespace.

+   `oc adm policy add-scc-to-user anyuid -z default` `oc adm policy add-scc-to-user privileged -z default`

-2. Select the `knative-build` project from the drop-down menu.
+4. In the console, the `knative-build` project from the drop-down menu.
-3. To create a new Subscription, select the **Create Subscription** button in the **Package Manifests** tab.
+5. To create a new Subscription, select the **Create Subscription** button in the **Package Manifests** tab.
-4. Select `knative-build` from the list of Operators, then select **Create Subscription**.
+6. Select `knative-build` from the list of Operators, then select **Create Subscription**.

    ![Knative operators](images/ops-for-subs.png "Logo Title Text 1")

-5. You will be able to see and edit the configuration of the Subscription being created before you finalize this.
+7. You will be able to see and edit the configuration of the Subscription being created before you finalize this.

    For more information about Subscription configurations, see the [OLM documentation](https://github.com/operator-framework/operator-lifecycle-manager#discovery-catalogs-and-automated-upgrades).

    ![Subscription configuration](images/sub-config-build.png "Logo Title Text 1")

-6. The Subscription will now be created.
+8. The Subscription will now be created.
 Once this process is complete, you will see the Subscription information in the **Subscriptions** tab.

    ![Subscription creation complete](images/confirmation-build.png "Subscriptions tab")

-7. You can verify the setup by checking that the pods are running by going to the **Workloads** > **Pods** tab.
+9. You can verify the setup by checking that the pods are running by going to the **Workloads** > **Pods** tab.

    ![Pods running verification](images/pods-build.png "Pods tab")

 #### Knative serving

-1. Use the following command in the terminal to create the `knative-serving` project and namespace.
+1. In the terminal, use the following command to create the `knative-serving` project and namespace.

    `oc new-project knative-serving`

+2. Ensure that you are in the `knative-serving` namespace.

+   `oc project knative-serving`

+3. Update the Security Context Constraints (SCC) by adding the required service account to the `anyuid` and `privileged` SCCs in the `knative-serving` namespace.

+   `oc adm policy add-scc-to-user anyuid -z default` `oc adm policy add-scc-to-user privileged -z default`

-2. Select the `knative-serving` project from the drop-down menu.
+4. Select the `knative-serving` project from the drop-down menu.
-3. To create a new Subscription, select the **Create Subscription** button in the **Package Manifests** tab.
+5. To create a new Subscription, select the **Create Subscription** button in the **Package Manifests** tab.
-4. Select `knative-serving` from the list of Operators, then select **Create Subscription**.
+6. Select `knative-serving` from the list of Operators, then select **Create Subscription**.

    ![Knative operators](images/ops-for-subs.png "Logo Title Text 1")

-5. You will be able to see and edit the configuration of the Subscription being created before you finalize this.
+7. You will be able to see and edit the configuration of the Subscription being created before you finalize this.

    For more information about Subscription configurations, see the [OLM documentation](https://github.com/operator-framework/operator-lifecycle-manager#discovery-catalogs-and-automated-upgrades).

    ![Subscription configuration](images/sub-config-serving.png "Logo Title Text 1")

-6. The Subscription will now be created.
+8. The Subscription will now be created.
 Once this process is complete, you will see the Subscription information in the **Subscriptions** tab.

    ![Subscription creation complete](images/confirmation-serving.png "Subscriptions tab")

-7. You can verify the setup by checking that the pods are running by going to the **Workloads** > **Pods** tab.
+9. You can verify the setup by checking that the pods are running by going to the **Workloads** > **Pods** tab.

    ![Pods running verification](images/pods-serving.png "Pods tab")

 #### Knative eventing

-1. Use the following command in the terminal to create the `knative-eventing` project and namespace.
+1. In the terminal, use the following command to create the `knative-eventing` project and namespace.

    `oc new-project knative-eventing`

+2. Ensure that you are in the `knative-eventing` namespace.

+   `oc project knative-eventing`

+3. Update the Security Context Constraints (SCC) by adding the required service account to the `anyuid` and `privileged` SCCs in the `knative-eventing` namespace.

+   `oc adm policy add-scc-to-user anyuid -z default` `oc adm policy add-scc-to-user privileged -z default`

 2. Select the `knative-eventing` project from the drop-down menu.
 3. To create a new Subscription, select the **Create Subscription** button in the **Package Manifests** tab.